jasonleebrown/UCE_phyluce_pipeline/README.md

 mkdir -p work_directory/samples
 ```
 ####  MitoGenome Step 2.
 Align per-sample reads to mtGenome reference and extract sequences
-**IMPORTANT** If you have a great mitogenome reference that is the same genus and complete - you only need to do Steps 1 & 2.
-If you need to assemble a mitogenome for a genus without a readily available mitogenome - the it is best to do Steps 1-5.
-For your reference sequence, get a mitogenome from genbank for the closely related group.
+**IMPORTANT** If you have a great mitogenome reference that is the same genus and complete - you only need to do Steps 1-3.
+If you need to assemble a mitogenome for a genus without a readily available mitogenome - then it is best to do Steps 1-5.
+For your first reference sequence get a mitogenome from genbank for the closely related group.

 All you have to do here is place the'bams_loopBWA-MEM-mt.sh' script into the 'work_directory/samples' folder, and run it.
 Results will appear in 'work_directory/angsd_bams' as each sample finishes.
 However, you need to be sure that the directories are correct.
 I like to use full paths to minimize ambiguity.
-Here’s the whole script, with some comments:
+Here’s the whole script, with some comments:fi

 Make sure that you have copied you reference sequences 'consensus_reference.fasta' to the folder below.